gosang/gosang.github.io/content/posts/dotnet/securing-asp-dotnet-core-web-api-with-oauth-2.0-in-microsoft-entra-id.md

 ### OAuth 2.0 Client Credentials Flow

 For scenarios where a client application needs to access resources without user involvement, use the Client Credentials Flow.
 In your API, configure the client application with the appropriate client ID and secret.

+# Implementing OAuth 2.0 with Microsoft Entra ID

+## Scenario: E-commerce System

+Consider an e-commerce system with ASP.NET Core Web API backend and a React frontend.
+The API is built using CQRS MediatR pattern, FluentValidation for input validation, AutoMapper for object mapping, Entity Framework Core for database interactions, and Testcontainers with xUnit for unit tests.

 ### Setting Up OAuth 2.0 Registration in Microsoft Entra ID